uabrc/uabrc.github.io/docs/data_management/index.md

 This page provides an overview of the storage options and data transfer tools available for research projects.
 It also highlights good practices for managing, sharing, and preserving research data, as well as the roles and responsibilities of researchers and research computing teams.

-We covered the following topics:
+The following topics are covered.

 - [Storage Service](./storage/index.md): This section explains the types of storage available, their use cases, and how to access them.
-We provide multiple storage options for research projects, including:
+Research Computing provides multiple storage options for research projects, including:
     - [Cheaha Storage (GPFS)](./storage/cheaha_storage_gpfs/index.md).
     - [UAB LTS](./storage/lts/index.md).
     - [Code Storage](./storage/code_storage.md).